slow-steppers/NeighborHash/README.md

 ----

-This repo contains codes and steps necessary to reproduce the artifacts for our paper titled **NeighborHash : A Faster HashTable and Key-Value Store Serving in Recommendation System**
+This repo contains codes and steps necessary to reproduce the artifacts for research paper titled **NeighborHash : A Faster HashTable and Key-Value Store Serving in Recommendation System**

 ## Setting up the hardware